Rashadse/Group-7---DIT168/README.md

 # Group 7 - DIT168

-This is a repo for completing the assignments of the DIT168 V18 Industrial IT and Embedded Systems course
+This is a repository for completing the assignments of the DIT168 V18 Industrial IT and Embedded Systems course

 # Authors 🖋️